 Whether you're flying, driving, taking the train or a cruise, find out all your options for getting all the way into the city.

-Traveling to Rome?
+Wondering the best way to get to Rome?
 Find out what you need to know about:

-If you are flying to Rome, you should know there are two airports in Rome: Fiumicino (Leonardo da Vinci) and Ciampino.
+There are two airports in Rome: Fiumicino (Leonardo da Vinci) and Ciampino.

 Ciampino used to be a military airport, and in recent years it has become a hub for many of the low-cost airlines that fly to Rome.

-Most flights, especially those from overseas, will fly into Fiumicino airport.
+Most flights, especially those from overseas, fly into Fiumicino airport.